Our Trust Partners

 I am married and have three teenage daughters.
 I am a member of the Huddersfield Elim Church, I enjoy watching rugby and I have recently started learning audio engineering and stained glass making.

-Visits and trips covering many curriculum areas, aspirational speakers, careers advice and guidance
+Visits, trips, and speakers covering many curriculum areas, investigative science, careers advice and guidance.

 I joined the University of Huddersfield as Head of Department for Biological and Geographical Sciences in 2016 and became Dean of the School of Applied Sciences in 2019.